Robert Roosevelt: Conservation

 Roosevelt was an early angler and conservationist.
 He organized several clubs to restrain the indiscriminate slaughter of game.
 He is credited with influencing his nephew, Theodore Roosevelt, to become a conservationist.
 He founded the New York State Fishery Commission in 1867, and was appointed one of the three fish commissioners.
 He served as fish commissioner for 20 years, 1868–1888, without a salary.
 The reports of the commission were prepared chiefly by him, and led to the appointment of similar commissions in other states.

 For many years, he served as president of the Fish Culture Association, of an association for the protection of game, of the New York Sportsman's Club, and of the International Association for the Protection of Game.
 He was a member of the American Association for the Advancement of Science.
 As a member of the U.S. Congress, he originated the bill to create the United States Fish Commission.

 Writer

 Roosevelt was a popular author and a friend of writers such as Oscar Wilde.
 He sometimes wrote under the pseudonym Barnwell or Ira Zell.
 He edited Political Works of Charles G. Halpine, supplying a memoir (1869).

 Robert's nephew Theodore Jr. credited him with being the first to scribe the "Br'er Rabbit" stories (which had been passed down orally by slaves), publishing them in Harper's, where they fell flat.
 This was a good many years before Joel Chandler Harris published the stories in The Atlanta Journal in 1879.

-Personal life
+Personal life and death

-Roosevelt was first married to Elizabeth Ellis (1829–1887), a descendant of the Livingston family who was the daughter of John French Ellis (1794–1853) and Eliza Glen Thorn (1796–1855).
+In 1850, Roosevelt married to Elizabeth Ellis (1829–1887), a descendant of the Livingston family who was the daughter of John French Ellis (1794–1853) and Eliza Glen Thorn (1796–1855).
 Together, they were the parents of: